r0ei/http-server/README.md

 # http-server 🤖

 Simple Multi threaded HTTP Web Server in Python over TCP.
 Scroll down for a list of supported HTTP methods, headers, status codes and mime types.
 The server displays  the `not_found.html` if the requested file not found.
 The Server displayes `index.html` when the requested file is a directory.

+The Server by default runs on localhost:14143

 ## Status Codes